Informatiqal/qlbuilder/README.md

 - set the build script in Qlik app
 - reload app
 - check for syntax errors while developing without the need to save the whole app
+- download Qlik app(s) with or without data

 ## Installation